Junha0Zhang/BrainCalculator/README.md

 **Note**: The code was designed to only sort dataset in this format.
 Please modify the code if using another dataset with Python depedencies like `os` and `glob`.
 If the code runs successfully, you'll find a `brainsuite_workflow_cse` folder next to each `***.nii.gz` file.
 It includes all the outputs from the computation.

 #### Distance/Volume calculation
 I put the code in a jupyter notebook with explanations.
 The required libraries are Open3D 0.16.0, pyvista 0.37.0, fnmatch.
 Pip install other libraries also if needed.
-However, for apple silicon platforms, there is some issue with visualization in Open3D up to September 2022, but it's fine on Windows.
+However, for Apple silicon platforms, there is some issue with visualization in Open3D up to September 2022, but it's fine on Windows.